SIVAVIJILS/SIVAVIJILS/README.md

 - 👋 Hi, I’m @SIVA VIJIL S
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Devops and Machine learning
-- 🌱 I’m currently learning Machine learning with python
+- 🌱 I’m currently learning new devops techniques and practices.
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on DevOps related projects
 - 📫 How to reach me ...@ 8973529549 and sivavijil555@gmail.com

 <!---